Time to 'awaken women to football'

 Campbell said: "It happened within the first few moments of me starting the job and Forfar Farmington have been a hugely impactable club and important for women's football in Scotland for such a long time.

-"I think it gives us a moment to reflect, recognise that while there is tremendous growth in women's football there is fragility that we need to recognise and learn from."
+"I think it gives us a moment to reflect, recognise that, while there is tremendous growth in women's football, there is fragility that we need to recognise and learn from."